GJena/NLP-tutorial/README.md

 2. Read the 'Getting started' guide and take a look at the introductory video.

-3. Upload the sample notebook ‘Introduction to Data Science - PyConf Hyderabad 2019 test’ in Colab and open it.
+3. Download the sample notebook ‘Introduction to NLP test’, upload it in Colab and open it.
 Execute the code by clicking on Runtime -> Run all.

 Feel free to contact me in case of any queries.